NOVEMBER 2019 WRAP-UP

 I was actually rather disappointed by it.
 I didn’t think there was much to it, probably because of the short story format.
 I even listened to an analysis of it, that was actually longer than the book itself, to be sure I had not missed something major.
 I didn’t even find suspense in it, as the end was obvious from the get go.

-The Mystery of the Hansom Cab
+The Mystery of a Hansom Cab

 And I listened to this one also for The Classics Club.
 I was really curious, as the author lived for a long time in New Zealand.